Australia Travel Tips

 - Accommodation: Hostels cost around $20 – 35 USD per night for a dorm room.
 Private rooms with a double bed and a shared bathroom in hostels range between $65-100 USD per night.
 For budget hotels, you are looking to spend around $80 USD for a double room, private bathroom, TV, and breakfast.
 Camping costs between $10 – 20 per night for a spot that can either be for a car or tent.
 Read more: My favorite hostels in Australia.

 - Transportation: Local city trains and buses cost $2-3 USD.
 The easiest way to see the country is via Greyhound.
-Passes begin at $107 and go all the way to $2,500 USD.
+Passes begin at $107 USD and go all the way to $2,500 USD.
 There are also backpacker buses like the Oz Experience that have passes starting at $300 USD.
 The most popular and cheapest way to travel is to drive yourself.
-Camper-van rentals start at $45 per day and can double as places to sleep.
+Camper-van rentals start at $45 USD per day and can also double as places to sleep.
 Flying can be very expensive due to limited competition, especially when going from coast to coast.
-I generally avoid flying unless I am pressed for time or there is a sale.
+I generally avoid flying in Australia unless I am pressed for time or there is a sale.